![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 between the political transformation in Zimbabwe and the transformation

 of the self.
-The New Statesman critic James Lasdun wrote that the work "falls between fiction and chaos." ('Marachera, Dambudzo,' in World Authors 1980-1985, edited by Vineta Colby, 1991, p.
+The New Statesman critic James Lasdun wrote that the work "falls between fiction and chaos." ('Marechera, Dambudzo,' in World Authors 1980-1985, edited by Vineta Colby, New York: H. W. Wilson Company, 1991, p.
 587) Explaining once the absence of chronological order in his works,

 Marechera said that history is rather "a psychological condition in